hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 key<ssh keys>` in your VSC account page or with :ref:`Multi-factor Authentication (MFA)<mfa_login>`.
 Different restrictions apply to each:

-SSH certificates with MFA
+SSH certificates with MFA (any Belgian public network)
     Set up your SSH connection to connect to **sofia** with your VSC ID and a SSH certificate via MFA as described in :ref:`mfa-with-ssh-agent`.
     You can connect to **sofia** from any Belgian public network with this method of authentication.

-SSH keys in VSC Account Page
+SSH keys in VSC Account Page (Flemish university networks)
     Configure your :ref:`SSH client<terminal ssh>` as you have already done for other VSC Tier-2 clusters to connect to **sofia** with your VSC ID and your SSH key of choice in your VSC account page.